rcmachado/pysuru/README.rst

     pip install -r requirements.txt

-Run the tests:
+Run the lint and tests:

 .. code:: shell

-    make test
+    make lint test

+Don't forget to write documentation for your code!

 License
 -------